anymod/guide/docs/examples/image-manipulation.md

 lang: en-US
 ---

-In this example, we'll use Anymod's built in `buildImage` method to manipulate an uploaded image.
+In this example, we'll use AnyMod's built in `buildImage` method to manipulate an uploaded image.

 ### 1. Add an image to your mod